 Aside from the respect of differences, what has to unite all Pirelli affiliates in the same corporate culture are its corporate values, policies and rules, which are applied worldwide, with the only difference lying in the language used to translate them.

-International and multicultural scopes are the defining characteristic of the Group: we operate in over 160 countries on five continents, and 90.5% of our employees work outside Italy at December 31, 2013.
-Awareness of the cultural differences that create our identity underlies the Group’s reliance on managers having local origins: 75% of senior managers work in their country of origin.
+International and multicultural scopes are the defining characteristic of the Group: we operate in over 160 countries on five continents, and 91.6% of our employees work outside Italy at December 31, 2014.
+Awareness of the cultural differences that create our identity underlies the Group’s reliance on managers having local origins: 71% of senior managers work in their country of origin.
 In order to develop the innovative and managerial potential inherent in multiculturalism and in different professional contexts, the company promotes the growth of its managers through international intercompany transfers.
-It is no accident that 50% of the senior managers on active duty in 2013 have had at least one intercompany assignment in another country during their professional career.
-Moreover, at December 31, 2013, 15% of all managers on foreign assignment were women.
+Not surprisingly, 57% of the senior managers on active duty in 2014 have had at least one intercompany assignment in another country during their professional career.
+Moreover, at December 31, 2014, 12% of all managers on foreign assignment were women.

 Pirelli is also committed to promoting maximum awareness of the positive differences that exist between genders in a complex organisation like Pirelli, while giving due consideration to the fact that it is necessarily impacted by the different cultures existing in the different countries.

-For more information about breakdown of employees by gender, age and category, please go to the OnLine Report.
+For more information about breakdown of employees by gender, age and category, please visit the web version of the integrated Annual Report.